Frequently Asked Questions

 At the time of sale, disbursements will stop and a recapture provision may apply.

-Can I still refinance my primary mortgage if I am approved for this program?
+Can I still refinance my primary mortgage if I was approved for this program?

-How are Hardest Hit Funds assistance reported to the IRS?
+How is Hardest Hit fund assistance reported to the IRS?